ddhanabalan/group-b-recipe-recommendation-system/backend/README.md

   - **Content:**
     ```json
     {
-        "error": "User with provided email does not exist"
+        "error": "User with provided username or email does not exist"
     }
     ```